lsst-dm/dmtn-183/index.rst

 Existing Requirements
 ---------------------

-The database is referenced in a handful of existing project requiremnts documents:
+The database is referenced in a handful of existing project requirements documents:

  - OSS-REQ-0128 "Alerts" :cite:`LSE-30`: